finnhodgkin/learn-phoenix-todo-example/README.md

 ### Create the signout controller

-Removing a session is even easier than adding one:
+Removing a session is even easier:

 ```elixir
 def signout(conn, _params) do